tryethernal/ethernal-cli/README.md

 # ethernal-cli

-_CLI to sync transactions and Truffle artifacts with Ethernal.
-If you are using Hardhat, use [this plugin](https://github.com/antoinedc/hardhat-ethernal)._
+_CLI to sync transactions with Ethernal._

+_Truffle artifacts are also synced through this CLI, if you are using Hardhat, use [this plugin](https://github.com/antoinedc/hardhat-ethernal)._

 ## Installation